Understanding the Kyrgyz Som and Currency

 Article

-The Kyrgyz som (symbol: ⃀, code: KGS) is the official currency of the Kyrgyz Republic.
-The word "som" means "pure" in Kyrgyz, Kazakh, Uyghur and other Turkic languages, referring to pure silver or gold, similar to the etymology of "sterling".
-The som is subdivided into 100 smaller units called tyiyn.¹
+The som (symbol: ⃀, code: KGS) is what we use as money here in Kyrgyzstan.
+The word "som" actually means "pure" in our language and several other Turkic languages - it refers to pure silver or gold, similar to how British "sterling" originally meant pure silver.
+One som is divided into 100 tyiyn, which are the smaller coins you get as change.

-Kyrgyzstan introduced its national currency on May 10, 1993, making history as the first among former Soviet Union countries to have its own independent currency.
-Before the som, people used the Russian ruble, which had replaced the Soviet ruble.
-When the som was introduced, the exchange rate was 1 som = 200 Russian rubles.²¹
+We got our own currency on May 10, 1993.
+Actually, Kyrgyzstan was the first among all former Soviet republics to introduce its own independent currency!
+Before that, people were still using Russian rubles.
+When the som first came out, the exchange rate was 1 som for 200 rubles.

-🪙 Coins: Kyrgyzstan introduced circulation coins relatively late, in January 2008.
-The coins are minted in Kazakhstan and come in denominations of:
+Coins were introduced in January 2008.
+They're minted in Kazakhstan and come in these denominations:

 • 10 tyiyn